FRC701/RoboVikes2016/README.md

 Others:
-	use REDTAP for connecting to robotRio via mDNS (until silverlight works for chrome or windows 10 I.E, BLUETAP might work untested. use BLACKTAP for best wireless connectivity.
+	use REDTAPE for connecting to robotRio via mDNS (until silverlight works for chrome or windows 10 I.E, BLUETAP might work untested. use BLACKTAPE for best wireless connectivity.

+Questions:

+	How to create this?

+Contributors:

+	username for github